What is a Dependent Care FSA?

 Even with the best health plan, you are likely to have out-of-pocket expenses each year.
 If you have children and have to pay for child care, a dependent care account can help stretch your hard-earned dollars.
 There are two types of flexible spending accounts:

 - A Health Care FSA can cover medical, dental or vision expenses that you would otherwise pay for out of pocket.
 Common qualified expenses that a health care FSA will usually cover include the deductible, coinsurance or copayment amounts for your health plan, eye glasses or contact lenses, dental work and orthodontia, medical equipment, hearing aids and chiropractic care.
-Many over the counter drugs, such as cold and allergy medicines, pain relievers and antacids, can also be reimbursed through an FSA.
+Over-the-counter drugs, such as cold and allergy medicines, pain relievers, and antacids, can also be reimbursed through an FSA.
 Your employer may limit what expenses your plan reimburses; please contact your Human Resources office for more information.
 For a list of eligible expenses please, see Qualified Medical Expenses.

 - A Dependent Care FSA— also known as a Dependent Care Assistance Program (DCAP) — covers employment-related expenses for child care.
 Qualified expenses must be for services that allow for you to be able to go to work.
 Typical expenses under this account include charges for day care, nursery school and elder care (though not if it is for medical care) for your legal tax dependents.
 For a complete list of eligible expenses, please see Qualified Dependent Care Assistance Program Expenses.

 - Funding.
 You, the employee, typically contribute a pre-determined amount to your account.
 In some cases, your employer may also contribute to employee FSAs.
 (Please contact your Human Resources office for a copy of your employer’s contribution schedule.)

 - Accessing Funds.
 When you have an eligible dependent care expense, pay out-of-pocket and request reimbursement online.
 Remember to always keep your receipts.

 - Requesting Reimbursement/Substantiating Purchases.
 It’s quick and easy to request reimbursement for eligible expenses paid using personal funds.
 Our documentation upload features online and on the mobile app will save you time and make your life easier.